 Best SHOES FOR DIABETICS

-Shoes for Diabetics should be at the forefront of every Diabetics mind as poor footwear can cause serious complications for them.
-Without a doubt everyone reading this article knows at least 1 person who has diabetes.
-With World Diabetes Day on the 14th of November 2020, this article is not intended to diagnose anyone who may suspect they have diabetes, but I hope to educate and guide those who have diabetes into choosing the right footwear.
+The right shoes should be at the forefront of every Diabetics mind as poor footwear can cause serious complications for them.
+With World Diabetes Day on the 14th of November, I hope to guide those who have diabetes into choosing the right footwear.

-“Having managed type 1 diabetes for 17 years you still learn new things every week.
+“Having managed type 1 diabetes for 17 years, you still learn new things every week.
 I certainly learnt the meaning between shoes that look good and shoes that are good for you.
 Luckily when I purchased my first pair of IMAC Shoes 2 years ago I received best of both worlds.
 Not only did they look smart but the genuine real leather eliminated the sweating that can happen with most formal shoes and thus prevented complications.
-Investing in the right footwear is not only confusing, but potentially risky for the burdens we bear ”
+Investing in the right footwear can not only be confusing, but potentially risky for the burdens we bear.”

 - By Stuart: Begg Shoes Head Office.

 What Happens to your feet when you have diabetes?

 Diabetes is a disease in which the body cannot produce insulin which therefore means that carbohydrates are not broken down as they should be which results in elevated levels of glucose (sugar) in the blood.
 When people with diabetes struggle to control their blood sugar this can have a negative impact on many parts of the body, including the nerves and vessels that go to the feet.
 Developing foot problems are therefore an increased risk for people with diabetes.